sunainapati/sunainapati.github.io/_posts/2024-07-29-Euclidean-Domain-implies-Principle-Integral-Domain-implies-Unique-Factorization-Domain.md

 </div>

 <div class="lemma">
 Suppose $A$ is a unital commutative ring.
-Then $A$ is noetherian iff aal the ideals are finitely generated.
+Then $A$ is noetherian iff all the ideals are finitely generated.
 </div>

 <div class="remark">